jrlangford/deepdream-docker/README.md

 This is a docker container that can run Google's [ deepdream ] ( https://github.com/google/deepdream ) repo.

 ##Start Jupyter
+Jupyter is an interactive notebook environment running in a web server.
+Google's deepdream is distributed as a python notebook.
 ```
 $ ./run.sh
 ```